vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

 mesa — tbl_asset_object
 -----------------------

-This table contains a list of all spatial objects from the input asset layers.
+Table B3 contains a list of all spatial objects from the input asset layers.

+*Table B3.
+Description of attributes of mesa — tbl_asset_object*
 +-------------------------+--------------------------------------------+
 | **Attribute name**      | **Description**                            |
 +=========================+============================================+